Guardians vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Guardians have a record of 1-4.
+- The Guardians have played as the underdog in six of their past 10 games and have gone 1-5 in those contests.

-- In their last 10 matchups with a total posted by sportsbooks, the Guardians and their foes are 2-8-0 when it comes to hitting the over.
+- In their previous 10 games with a total, the Guardians and their opponents have combined to exceed the over/under on two occasions.

-- The previous 10 Guardians contests have not had a runline set by bookmakers.
-The average over/under established by oddsmakers in Cleveland's past three games has been 8.5, a streak during which the Guardians and their opponents have gone under each time.
+- The Guardians' previous 10 matchups have not had a runline posted by oddsmakers.
+Cleveland and its opponent have finished below the over/under for four games in a row, with the average total established by oddsmakers during that span being 8.4.

 Guardians Betting Records & Stats

-- Cleveland has entered 11 games this season as the underdog by +125 or more and is 1-10 in those contests.
+- Cleveland is 5-18 this season when entering a game as the underdog by +115 or more on the moneyline.

-- The moneyline set for this matchup implies the Guardians have a 44.4% chance of coming away with a victory in the contest.
+- Bookmakers have implied with the moneyline set for this matchup that the Guardians have a 46.5% chance of pulling out a win.

-- So far this season, Cleveland and its opponents have hit the over in 46 of its 113 games with a total.
+- Cleveland and its opponents have hit the over in 46 of its 114 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!